alexkasema/alx-higher_level_programming/0x0A-python-inheritance/README.md

 A class that inherits form another class and uses its functions.
 # 9-rectangle.py
 A class that has a method that calculates the area of a rectangle and implements its str() function.
+# 10-square.py
+A class Square that inherits from Rectangle (9-rectangle.py)